MoAlyousef/floui/README.md

 ![image](https://user-images.githubusercontent.com/37966791/173707028-a6e076c2-4170-459e-88a7-bd555ecfd1fa.png)

 ### Android
-Assuming your application is called myapplication:
+Assuming your application is called "My Application" (the default for Android Studio):

 1- Create a native C++ application in Android studio, check the C++ toolchain to be C++17 (in the last step of creating a project).